Mark Armstrong (musician)

 Mark Armstrong (born 5 November 1972) is a British jazz trumpeter, musical director, composer, arranger, and educator.

-Biography
+Early life and education

-Armstrong was born in Newcastle upon Tyne, northern England.
+Armstrong was born on 5 November 1972) in Newcastle upon Tyne, northern England.
 At the age of five he moved to Amersham and attended Dr Challoner's Grammar School, playing with the Aylesbury Music Centre Dance Band and Buckinghamshire County Youth Orchestra.

-He studied then for a degree in music at the University of Oxford, when he played with the Oxford University Jazz Orchestra and helped to reform the Oxford University Big Band.
+He studied for a degree in music at the University of Oxford, when he played with the Oxford University Jazz Orchestra and helped to reform the Oxford University Big Band.
 He subsequently took a postgraduate course in jazz and studio music at the Guildhall School of Music and Drama in London.